FirebaseCrashlytics Framework Reference

 format

-A comma-separated list of arguments to substitute into format
+of arguments to substitute into the format.

-• Adds logging that is sent with your crash data.
-The logging does not appear in the system.log and is only visible in the Crashlytics dashboard.
+Adds logging that is sent with your crash data.
+The logging does not appear in the

 Declaration